 Identify Gaps in Meeting Regulations and Corporate Standards

 EHS compliance includes meeting requirements from a variety of federal, state and local agencies.
-EHS compliance also addresses corporate standards and policies.
+It also addresses corporate standards and policies.
 These may include requirements above and beyond those required by regulatory agencies.
 With so many requirements, it’s easy to overlook a regulation or let a requirement slip through the cracks.
 Auditing your EHS management systems helps your company identify potential gaps in meeting these regulations and corporate standards.

 Waiting to discover non-compliance items until you are potentially fined can be costly.
 If you realize, in the course of your audit, that there are regulations you have failed to meet, you can start addressing these items sooner rather than later.